Massive cargo ship turns sideways, blocks Egypt's Suez Canal

 Massive cargo ship turns sideways, blocks Egypt’s Suez CanalNew

-DUBAI, United Arab Emirates (AP) — Satellite data shows a massive cargo ship has turned sideways in Egypt’s Suez Canal, blocking traffic in a crucial East-West waterway for global shipping.
-Traffic on the narrow waterway dividing continental Africa from the Sinai Peninsula stopped Tuesday after the MV Ever Given, a Panama-flagged container ship with an owner listed in Japan, got stuck.
-It wasn’t immediately cleared what caused the Ever Given to turn sideways in the canal.
-Its owner and Egyptian authorities could not be immediately reached Wednesday.
+DUBAI, United Arab Emirates (AP) — A massive cargo ship has turned sideways in Egypt’s Suez Canal, blocking traffic in a crucial East-West waterway for global shipping.
+Traffic on the narrow waterway dividing continental Africa from the Sinai Peninsula stopped Tuesday after the MV Ever Given got stuck.
+It wasn’t immediately clear what caused the Ever Given to turn sideways, though authorities said winds were high in the area.
+None of its containers had sunk and no sailors were reportedly injured in the incident.
 Around 10% of the world’s trade flows through the waterway.
+An Egyptian official warned Wednesday it could take at least two days to clear the ship.